antoine-jacquet/antoine-jacquet.github.io/home.md

 ## About me

-I am a PhD candidate in economics at the Toulouse School of Economics.
+I am a PhD candidate in Economics at the Toulouse School of Economics.
 You can find my resume [here](assets/images/CV_AJacquet.pdf).

 ## Teaching